I first visited Turin, Italy in 2005, and ever since then it’s had a special place in my heart.

 Turin, Italy has three main train stations: Porta Nuova (shown above), Porta Susa and Lingotto.

 Whenever possible, I like to choose trains that arrive at Porta Nuova, which is the most central of the three train stations.
-Porta Nuova has shops, restaurants and services for travelers on primarily domestic routes, including the high-speed train between Turin and Milan, along with routes traveling east (to Venice) and south (to Naples).
+Porta Nuova has shops, restaurants and services for travelers on primarily domestic routes, including the high-speed train between Turin to Milan train, along with routes traveling east (to Venice) and south (to Naples).
 It is the northwestern terminus for most of these routes.
 Porta Nuova is less than five minutes by foot to both Hotel Roma and Hotel Bologna, via a convenient pedestrian underpass that crosses below Corso Vittorio Emanuele II.

 Porta Susa is on the opposite side of the city center from Porta Nuova.
 Most east-west domestic trains continue from here to Porta Nuova, but this is the only stop in the city for trains traveling to and from France (including TGV service between Paris and Milan).
 You can use Turin’s underground metro system to travel between this station and Porta Nuova.

 On the southern edge of the city center, Lingotto train station is on the main line between Turin and Genoa, and most trains traveling between Turin and southern cities like Rome and Naples will make a quick stop here.
 It is also connected to Porta Nuova by underground subway.

 |Turin to Asti Trains (Porta Nuova)||0:35||€5|

 |Turin to Genoa Trains (Porta Nuova)||2:00||€13|

 |Turin to Florence Trains (Porta Nuova)||3:00||€36|